cyberhexe/red-toolkit/README.md

 * **HTran** is a connection bouncer, a kind of proxy server.
 A “listener” program is hacked stealthily onto an unsuspecting host anywhere on the Internet. https://github.com/HiwinCN/HTran

 ## Lateral Movement
+* **atbomb** A script to quickly generate a lot of AT statements to be executed on the compromised Windows machine https://github.com/derstolz/atbomb
 * **evil-winrm** This program can be used on any Microsoft Windows Servers with this feature enabled (usually at port 5985), of course only if you have credentials and permissions to use it. https://github.com/Hackplayers/evil-winrm
 * **CrackMapExec** is a swiss army knife for pentesting networks. https://github.com/byt3bl33d3r/CrackMapExec
 * **Invoke-Phant0m** This script walks thread stacks of Event Log Service process (spesific svchost.exe) and identify Event Log Threads to kill Event Log Service Threads.
 So the system will not be able to collect logs and at the same time the Event Log Service will appear to be running. https://github.com/Und3rf10w/Invoke-Phant0m